putnamalbert/BACnet-Segmentation/Segmentation.md

 Number of interfaces is generally two or more.
 Same or different: Protocol.
 IP address.
 Port.
 Url within the above.

-For example because pure SC is all the way to URL.
-SC can coexist with BACnet/IP or Ethernet pure because it is segmented.
+Because pure BACnet/SC is all the way to URL, SC can coexist with BACnet/IP or BACnet Ethernet (layer 2) because it is segmented.

 Segmentation can also allow different physical or logical extensions to be separated.
 Like PoE or multi drop or others.

 ## BACnet Network Segmentation Devices (BACnet routers) BNSD: